-This stainless-steel Citizen Eco-Drive Titanium watch comes with a blue sunray main dial and three sub dials that displays lapsed seconds, minutes, and hours.
-It is versatile whether you wear it in a casual attire or at a sporting event.
+This stainless-steel Citizen Eco-Drive Titanium Watch comes with a blue sunray main dial and three sub-dials that displays elapsed seconds, minutes, and hours.
+It is versatile whether you wear it in casual attire or at a sporting event.
 It is suitable for swimming and snorkeling as it has a waterproof feature for up to 100m.

-The Orient Monarch Mechanical Hand Wind watch comes in a leather bracelet and a gold dial which makes you look extra dapper or classy on a casual day.
+The Orient Monarch Mechanical comes in a leather bracelet and a gold dial which makes you look extra dapper or classy on a casual day.
 Yet, it is also something you can use on and underwater for up to 50m.
-It is a classic one with hand-winded dials, but do not think of it any less as it can run without winding for about two days.
+It is definitely a sophisticated timepiece with hand-winded dials, but do not think of it any less as it can run without winding for about two days.

 This watch is the perfect choice for the style-conscious with a penchant for vintage looks.
 The Breguet hands and indices are a classic touch to its aesthetic, aside from the black and gold combination of the 40 mm stainless steel case and leather watch band.

 The Seiko 5 Automatic Stainless Steel Watch is another military-inspired timepiece that has a daintier and more casual look than the other watches in this list.
 This watch is made from stainless steel and has a green canvas strap that looks great on casual outfits and provides a comfortable but snug fit on the wrist.

 The 37 mm case houses a camo green dial that is protected by a highly durable hardlex crystal dial window.
 It has a water resistance of 30 meters, luminous hands and indices, and a date-day display at the 3 o’clock marker.
 Built with an automatic movement with a classic analog display, it surely is a great everyday watch.